nus-cs2103-AY2223S1/ip/docs/README.md

 ### Finding a task by description: `find`
 Finds all tasks matching keyword.<br>
 Format: `find {keyword}`
-- :exclamation: All task description with the matching sequence of characters will be returned. e.g. `me` will match `assignment` and `homework`.
+- ❗ All task description with the matching sequence of characters will be returned. e.g. `me` will match `assignment` and `homework`.
-- :exclamation: The search is case-insensitive. e.g. `ASsignment` will match `assignment`.
+- ❗ The search is case-insensitive. e.g. `ASsignment` will match `assignment`.

 Example: `find assignment` <br>
 <img src="https://github.com/jovitaanderson/ip/blob/master/docs/images/Ado_find.png?raw=true" alt="AdoFind"/> <br>